58 Sights in Parma, Italy (with Map and Images)

 51. Chiesa di Santa Lucia

-52. Chiesa di San Ruffino
+52. Chiesa di San Giorgio

-53. Chiesa di San Salvatore
+53. Chiesa di San Vitale

-The church of San Vitale is a place of Catholic worship with neoclassical forms, located in via Lemignano in Lemignano, a hamlet of Collecchio, in the province and diocese of Parma; It is part of the Pastoral area of Collecchio.
+The church of San Vitale is a Catholic place of worship with neoclassical forms, located in Via Lemignano in Lemignano, a hamlet of Collecchio, in the province and diocese of Parma; it is part of the pastoral area of Collecchio.

-55. Chiesa di San Bartolomeo
+54. Chiesa di San Bartolomeo

 The church of San Bartolomeo is a Baroque Catholic place of worship, located in via Giosuè Carducci 7 in Parma, in the province and diocese of Parma; it is the seat of a parish included in the pastoral area of Parma Centro.

-56. Chiesa di San Giacomo
+55. Chiesa di San Giacomo

 The church of San Giacomo is a Catholic place of worship with Baroque and neo-Romanesque forms, located in Piazzale San Giacomo 7, on the corner with Strada Massimo D'Azeglio, in Parma, in the province and diocese of Parma.